 Thank you to our sponsors

 Many thanks to the generosity of our sponsors for making the 2013 Summer Reading program possible.
-If your company would like information on becoming a sponsor for the 2014 Summer Reading program, please contact our Development Office at 704-416-0618.
+If your company would like information on supporting the 2014 Summer Reading program, please contact the Charlotte Mecklenburg Library Foundation to learn about opportunities.

 Summer Reading is helping students.

 Those few words sum up why the Charlotte Mecklenburg Library`s summer reading program is so important.
 Along with our partner, Charlotte-Mecklenburg Schools, we believe that reading and literacy in children and teens is a strong predictor of educational attainment and career success.

 The library is making an impact on the youngest children and their parents, building critical preliteracy skills to prepare young children for school.
 For school-aged children, several studies have shown that the academic gains made during each school year can erode significantly between Memorial Day and Labor Day if children do not read.
 According to one researcher, "Summer reading setback is one of the important factors contributing to the reading achievement gap between rich and poor children."

 This is particularly worrisome for two reasons: First, students who are struggling with reading in the third grade are likely to have trouble in all subjects, because reading is so essential to learning in grades four through 12.